 As blockchain technology makes its way into the mainstream and more companies implement it, developers are looking for blockchain development tools to make their jobs easier.
-According to Deloitte’s 2019 report, Many companies are leveraging blockchain tech for its greater security and transparency.
+According to Deloitte’s 2020 Global Blockchain Survey, many companies are leveraging blockchain tech for its greater security and transparency.
 Upwork also reports that blockchain is among the most sought-after skills on the freelance platform.
 It means that this technology is worth learning.

 Various blockchain tutorials tell about Solidity, Geth or Hyperledger.
 When you have a blockchain “backend” site you can use this set of tools to make the rest of the application.
 Here are a few I use.

 Essential blockchain development tools to make your job easierTable of contents:

 Truffle boxes: one of the essential blockchain development tools

 When you’re a novice in blockchain technology and you do not know where to start, a truffle box is the easiest way to get it.
 This is part of the truffle framework which contains lots of boilerplate to start a new app with blockchain connection.
 This is similar to ‘create-react-app’ which by one line makes you a simple app.
 Truffle box does the same, but with a huge number of different modules, Solidity contracts, libraries, and frontend views.
 For example, in react boilerplate instead of usually used webpack, etc, we can see a connection with ethereum.js or solidity.
 Structure of this app is simple: contracts/, migrations/ and tests/.
 Also to connect with the truffle framework there is executed truffle.config.js.